A ventilator is a machine that breathes for you or helps you breathe. It is also called a breathing machine or respirator. The ventilator:

 How Does Being on a Ventilator Feel?

 A person receives medicine to remain comfortable while on a ventilator, especially if they have a breathing tube in their mouth.
-The medicine may cause people to be too sleepy to open their eyes.
+The medicine may cause people to be too sleepy to open their eyes or stay awake for more than a few minutes.

 People cannot talk because of the breathing tube.
 When they are awake enough to open their eyes and move, they can communicate in writing.